superpeter55/superpeter55/README.md

 # About Me

-Data Scientist and Data Science Masters student at UC Berkeley School of Information.
+Data Analyst at Thomann Asphalt and UC Berkeley Data Science Masters alumni.
 I am passionate about providing companies with the insight they need to make correct decisions from data.

-I have experience using various data science tools to deliver value to businesses as a data analyst.
-This includes Python programming modules like Numpy, Pandas, Matplotlib in conjunction with Jupyter Notebooks to produce yearly projections.
-I have also used R Markdown to produce KPI reports.

-I also have project experience with statistical analysis.
-This includes hypothesis testing, linear regression, and statistical modeling.
-I used these statistical tools in conjunction with R to build a causal model between national park visits and other covariates like COVID cases, vaccination % and others.

-I have familiarity working with data engineering tools as well including CLI, GitHub, Google Cloud, BigQuery, Kafka, Spark and others.
-I believe my passion for using data to improve business decisions along with my skills would make me an asset to any company.
+As a Data Analyst at Thomann Asphalt, I leverage existing data to inform decisions as well as develop and implement data strategy to increase the capability to make data driven decisions.
+Doing this regularly includes work with Python, SQL, Tableau Dashboarding, Classical Machine Learning, and Development / Deployment of ETL pipelines.

 # Tools